-Especially for bar plots, specifying a background grid makes it easier for the viewer to compare the heights of different bars.
+Especially for bar plots, specifying a background grid via plt.grid (True) makes it easier for the viewer to compare the heights of different bars.

-11 A Horizontal Bar Plot: the SCHOOLYEAR Data
+10 A Horizontal Bar Plot: the SCHOOLYEAR Data

 Usually, a bar plot exhibits the bars vertically.
 The length of the bar represents a count, but what does the position mean?
 Frequently, the bars represent counts of data over bins of equal size, and evenly spaced.
 But other times, the data is associated with different people, or different countries, or other items, so that each bar needs a readable label.